 After lunch at work I’ll go to the fruit box and peruse what’s on offer.
 If there’s a clementine left, I’ll grab it excitedly alongside a piece of kitchen roll and take it back to my desk.
 Peeling the skin I’ll take care to get as much of the white stuff off as possible, glancing up at my screen but not really taking anything in.

 Pulling apart the segments, I’ll inhale the scent and smile.
 Finding something to read, whether a piece from a colleague that needs proofreading, emails that came in over lunch or a bookmarked article, I’ll take some time to read, eat and breathe before going head-first into the next task on my list.

-Fajitas are one of the simplest dinners out there, but damn, I love them.
+Fajitas are one of the simplest dinners out there, but man, I just love them.
 Dan and I will often make them together, he’ll handle the chicken while I chop the veggies.

 Once everything’s cooked, we’ll make up our fajitas, undoubtedly overstuffing them and making a horrendous mess while we do so.
 We’ll put on a series from Netflix and I’ll comment on the speed and number of fajitas eaten by Dan.

 I’ll eat mine, leaning over the plate and somehow still managing to drip sauce on my top, swearing under my breath with every spill.

 If I’m going to a cafe for lunch, there’s one thing and one thing only I’m looking for – a tuna melt.
 The strong taste of tuna cushioned by melted cheese and warm toasted bread never fails to make my mouth water.
 Often purchased alongside a hazelnut mocha, I’ll either sit in the cafe to people watch, or take myself outside to enjoy alone.